Livefyre/auth-livefyre/docs/adding-authentication.md

 }
 ```

-By implementing all of the methods listed above `auth` can be configured with a custom auth delegate.
+By implementing all of the methods listed above, `auth` can be configured with a custom auth delegate.
 Once a delegate has been constructed, it can be provided to `auth` using the `.delegate` method.

 ```javascript
 var authDelegate = {